b-harvest/basechain-archived/README.md

 Create the symlinlk:

-`sudo systemctl enable cantod.service`
+`sudo systemctl enable basechaind.service`

 Start the node:

-`sudo systemctl start cantod && journalctl -u cantod -f`
+`sudo systemctl start basechaind && journalctl -u basechaind -f`

 You should then get several lines of log files and then see: `No addresses to dial.
 Falling back to seeds module=pex server=node`